Sake: what is this amazing Japanese drink & how to use it

 Sake has many uses in Japan, but do you know the difference between sake as a recreational alcoholic beverage and cooking sake?

-In this article, I’m going to explain the difference between the sake served in restaurants and cooking sake.
+I’m going to explain what makes sake so unique, how to serve and drink it properly, and I’ll get into the difference between the sake served in restaurants and cooking sake.

 In this post we'll cover: